Class Descriptions

 *Hot Vinyasa classes are 95+ degrees and 35- 40% Humidity

-Was created by and named after Ana T. Forrest in 1982.
+Forrest Yoga was created by and named after Ana T. Forrest in 1982.
 Reputed for its intensity, the style emphasizes the breath and one's feelings to work through physical and emotional challenges.

 Forrest Yoga classes are conducted in a heated room and begin with pranayama, then move through seated poses and abdominal muscle exercises before arriving at the part of the class that might involve sun salutations, standing poses, backbends, and other asanas that build up to the more challenging poses.